joef551/camel-cql/readme.md

 <u>autoInject</u>

 The **autoInject** property is used to essentially disable the Client bean.
-So if the property is set to "false", it will not initialize itselft and is also not auto-injected by any CQL component.
+So if the property is set to "false", the Client bean will not initialize itself and is also not auto-injected by any CQL component.
 For example, the following "userfoo" Client bean will never get injected into any CQL component.

 ```xml
 <bean id="userfoo" class="org.metis.cassandra.Client">